Days of the Week in Spanish

 Spanish days of the week chart, courtesy of language-learning app Busuu's Spanish days of the week guide

-When we look at the Spanish week, names for the days might seem unfamiliar, but they actually come from many of the same sources as the English days of the week!
-Learning these sources can help you remember them, so let’s take a closer look.
+When we look at the Spanish days of the week, the names might seem unfamiliar, but they actually come from many of the same sources as the English days of the week!

 Monday – lunes

 Monday comes from the word “moon” in German.
-Lunes comes from luna, the Spanish word for moon.
+Lunes comes from "luna", the Spanish word for moon.
 Monday?
 It’s a moon day.

 Tuesday – martes